Seven Pitfalls with Agile or Scrum Methods

 What is the risk?

 The truth is complex, more blurred.
 The answer for your product cannot be stated in one standard rule set.
-We are talking about agile quality assurance, lean approaches and the best practices.
+We are talking about agile quality assurance, lean approaches, and the best practices.

-Best practice should only be selected through its ROI.
+A best practice should only be selected through its ROI.

 Please look at the Software Craftsmanship Manifesto.

-That is, in pursuit of the items of the left, we have found the items of the right to be indispensable.
+Not only working software, but also well-crafted software, Not only responding to change, but also steadily adding value, Not only individuals and interactions, but also a community of professionals, Not only customer collaboration, but also productive partnerships, That is, in pursuit of the items of the left, we have found the items of the right to be indispensable.